firefly-iii/docs/docs/docs/firefly-iii/faq/self-hosted.md

 # Self-hosting

-TODO clean me up

 ## I get syntax errors or other problems when opening Firefly III?

-You're probably not running the correct version of PHP, or your Apache / nginx server is not correctly configured for the right PHP version.
+You're not running the correct version of PHP, or your Apache / nginx server is not correctly configured for the right PHP version.
 At the moment, you need **PHP %PHPVERSION**.

 Errors you can expect to see if you're not running **PHP %PHPVERSION**: